About the Theme

 By default all widget areas are empty, you can add widgets to them by visiting the Appearance -> Widgets admin menu section – simply drag the needed widget from the left side of the view and drop it onto one of the widget areas on the right.
 It must be noted that when a widget area is empty, it will not display on the front-end – in other words, if there are no widgets in the Sidebar widget area, all pages and posts with sidebar layouts will still appear as full-width (same logic is applied to other widget areas); this is done automatically to avoid unnecessary swathes of empty space on the website.

-You can change the color of any group of elements in Bento using the visual colorpickers in the Theme Options panel; the respective Theme Options tabs are “Header Colors”, “Content Colors”, and “Footer Colors”.
+You can change the color of any group of elements in Bento using the visual colorpickers in the Customizer panel; the respective tabs are “Header Colors”, “Content Colors”, and “Footer Colors”.
 To change a color setting, click on the rectangle to the right of the “Select Colour”, which will open a hover control; there are three ways of interacting with the control: by clicking into any part of the square gradient area, by using the colored squares on the bottom (which will change the hue of the gradient area), and by using the draggable caret on the right, which will change the level of saturation.
 Apart from using the hover control, you can simply input the color in the hex notation into the field which appears next to the colorpicker once you click on it.
 To clear the value of the colorpicker, use the “Clear” button on the right of the active hover control.
-Do not forget to click on the blue “Save Changes” button underneath each section of the Theme Options panel to preserve your colors!
+Do not forget to click on the blue “Save & Publish” button on top of each section to preserve your colors!

 Visual Content Builder